Don’t we all miss those days? Dare I say, the Wenger years!

 Fast forward and I haven’t lost my London accent or my love for The Arsenal.
 I found my local arsenal pub, and made sure to book arsenal tickets before flights back to London.

-I knew that I would eventually get to the point where I’d want to reinvent what Arsenal Review would be.
+I knew that I would get to the point where I’d want to reinvent what Arsenal Review would be.
 And I’m happy that time has come.

-Lastly, on the soon to launch Arsenal Review podcast, you’ll have the chance to share your own voice to gooners from around the globe.
+On the soon to launch Arsenal Review podcast, you’ll have the chance to share your own voice to gooners from around the globe.